Ogororuth/cg-mini-project-group2/README.md

 4. Game Over / Win Conditions: The game ends when the ball falls below the paddle or when all blocks are destroyed.
 Start Game: The player can click anywhere to start the game after a win or loss.

+Features
+Dynamic Gameplay: A responsive paddle and bouncing ball with gradually increasing speed.
+Levels and Scoring: Track your score and progress to higher levels as bricks become harder to break.
+Color-Coded Bricks: Bricks change color based on difficulty, enhancing the visual appeal.
+User-Friendly Interface: Displayed score, level, and high score to keep players informed.
+Installation
+To install and run the game, follow these steps:

 MACHINE REQUIREMENTS AND INSTRUCTIONS
 - install Python 3.12.5